 In case you also found yourself wondering how Texas compares to the size of random countries like Madagascar or the United Kingdom, then we've got some fun visuals for you.
-Sparefoot recently created a definitive infographic that shows just how big the state of Texas is compared to other countries around the world.
+Sparefoot recently created a definitive infographic that shows just how big the great state of Texas compared to other countries around the world.

-To create the graphic, they consulted thetruesize.com, a website that projects the actual geographic size of a country without distortion.
-Common map services like Google Maps use Mercator projections, which warp countries' actual sizes to preserve their shape the further they appear from the equator.
+To create the graphic, they consulted TheTrueSize.com, a website that projects the actual geographic size of a country without distortion.
+Common map services like Google Maps use Mercator projections, which warp countries' actual dimensions to preserve their shape the further they appear from the equator.

-The representations in this graphic represent the actual geographic size of Texas and each country.
+The representations in this graphic illustrate the actual geographic size of Texas and each country.
 Sparefoot also factored in extra data about each nation for their comparisons (Population, GDP and square miles).